 Oregon- Education course and exam required for new applicants, and renewing notaries whose commissions will lapse before renewal forms are received by the Secretary of State.
 Online or a live classroom environment.

 Pennsylvania- Education course required; new and renewing notary applicants.
 Education must be at least 3 hours taken either online or in a classroom environment and must be taken within a 6-month period preceding commission application.
-Exam required; first-time applicants and renewing but commission lapsed – effective October 26, 2017.
+Exam required; first-time applicants and renewing but commission has lapsed.

 Rhode Island- Not Required